punchagency/proof-concierge-backend/README_EXTENDED.md

 ```

 **Notes:**
-- This endpoint deletes the room from the Daily.co API but does not update any call session records in the database
+- This endpoint deletes the room from the VideoSDK but does not update any call session records in the database
 - For proper call termination that updates database records, use the POST /communication/call/:roomName/end endpoint instead
 - This endpoint is primarily used for administrative cleanup